kit-tao/ticket-util/README.md

 * Instead of using Google Spreadsheet, If the Excel report can be uploaded to AWS S3 bucket.
 Then a AWS lambda Python runtime can be used to host this utility and configured to run based on S3 object creation event.

-* Dynamo DB table can be used to store the last_run_date instead of storing the last_run_date in a local json file.
+* If lambda runtime is used then Dynamo DB table can be used to store the last_run_date.